SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [malijs/mali](https://github.com/malijs/mali) - A minimalistic gRPC microservice framework for Node.js
 - [parse-community/parse-server](https://github.com/parse-community/parse-server) - API server module for Node/Express
 - [docker/kitematic](https://github.com/docker/kitematic) - Visual Docker Container Management on Mac & Windows
-- [Budibase/budibase](https://github.com/Budibase/budibase) - Budibase is an open-source low-code platform for creating internal apps in minutes.
-Supports PostgreSQL, MySQL, MSSQL, MongoDB, Rest API, Docker, K8s 🚀
+- [Budibase/budibase](https://github.com/Budibase/budibase) - Budibase is a low-code platform for creating internal apps, workflows, and admin panels in minutes.
+Supports PostgreSQL, MySQL, MSSQL, MongoDB, Rest API, Docker, K8s, and more 🚀
 - [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world
 - [juliangarnier/anime](https://github.com/juliangarnier/anime) - JavaScript animation engine
 - [PaddlePaddle/Paddle.js](https://github.com/PaddlePaddle/Paddle.js) - Paddle.js is a web project for Baidu PaddlePaddle, which is an open source deep learning framework running in the browser.
 Paddle.js can either load a pre-trained model, or transforming a model from paddle-hub with model transforming tools provided by Paddle.js.
 It could run in every browser with WebGL/WebGPU/WebAssembly supported.
 It could also run in Baidu Smartprogram and WX miniprogram.